Geography (GEO) - Graduate Courses

 ESC/GEO 422/522 Cr.3

-Various principles and laws which govern the behavior of the atmosphere are investigated.
-Laws of gases and radiation, energy exchange between the earth and the atmosphere, laws of motion, various forces governing atmospheric motion, atmospheric moisture and psychrometry, condensation, preciptable water and precipitation, atmospheric stability/instability, thermodynamic characteristics of the atmosphere, vorticity, and synoptic meteorology are discussed.
-Surface and upper-air charts, synoptic patterns, thermodynamic charts, radar and satellite images, and weather patterns are analyzed for weather forecasting.
-Prerequisite: ESC 101 or equivalent.
+Atmospheric concepts and processes of the earth’s weather are covered.
+Principles and laws which govern the behavior of the atmosphere are investigated, including energy exchange between the earth and the atmosphere, forces governing atmospheric motion, atmospheric moisture and stability, condensation and precipitation processes, air masses and cyclogenesis, thunderstorm and tornado development, and hurricanes.
+Surface and upper-air charts, synoptic patterns, thermodynamic charts, radar and satellite images, and weather patterns are analyzed.
+Prerequisite: ESC 221.
 (Cross-listed with ESC/GEO; may only earn credit in one department.)
 Offered Spring.

 ESC/GEO 425/525 Cr.3

 A systematic analysis of the geographic distribution of organisms from historical, ecological and regional perspectives.
 Emphasis is placed on the principles and the methods of biogeography.
 Special reference is made to biogeographic regions, the distribution of organisms in space and time, and ecological biogeography.
-Prerequisite: ESC 221.
+Prerequisite: ESC 101 or ESC 211.
 (Cross-listed with ESC/GEO; may only earn credit in one department.)
-Offered Alternate Years.
+Offered Fall - Odd Numbered Years.

 ESC/GEO 426/526 Cr.4

 A comprehensive study of soils around the world and the factors and processes that drive their formation and dynamic evolution.
-Emphasis is placed on soil morphology, pedogenesis, and biogeochemical influences within the soil environment.
+Emphasis is placed on soil morphology, formation, and biogeochemical influences within the soil environment.
 A one-credit lab section is devoted to the hands-on exploration and study of soils through laboratory and field exercises.
-Prerequisite: ESC 221 or ESC 222.
+Lect.
+3, Lab 2.
+Prerequisite: ESC 222.
 (Cross-listed with ESC/GEO; may only earn credit in one department.)
-Offered Occasionally.
+Offered Alternate Years.

 ESC/GEO 430/530 Cr.3